Home items are getting smarter and creepier, like it or not

-NEW YORK — One day, finding an oven that just cooks food may be as tough as buying a TV that merely lets you click between channels.
+NEW YORK — One day, finding an oven that just cooks food may be as tough as buying a TV that merely lets you change channels.

 Internet-connected “smarts” are creeping into cars, refrigerators, thermostats, toys and just about everything else in your home.
 CES 2019, the gadget show opening Tuesday in Las Vegas, will showcase many of these products, including an oven that coordinates your recipes and a toilet that flushes with a voice command.